 Unlike the gold industry, which pursues centralised collective bargaining, wage negotiations in the platinum industry take place at a company level.
 Unions therefore present their demands to each individual company, and meetings are held directly between unions and companies.

 But, while the negotiations take place at a company level, the context in which the producers operate and many of the conditions of service are similar across companies.

 The previous wage agreements were in effect until the end of June 2019.
-The new agreement will be in effect from 1 July 2019.
+While only signed on 15 November, the new agreements will be implemented from 1 July 2019.

 In terms of the Labour Relations Act and various Labour Court judgments, a registered trade union that is “sufficiently representative” of employees at an employer’s workplace is entitled to seek organisational rights.